generaxion/axio-starter/README.md

 For deleting a module you can just throw it to the trash and be done with it (for the default modules marked as not required).

-### 4.6 Module caveats
+### 4.7 Module caveats

-Modules are not a perfect solution but pretty simple solution to complex problem.
+Modules are not a perfect solution but pretty simple take on a complex problem.
 Here are a few issues that you should know.

 #### Declaring dependencies